MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/custom-pages-user-logins.md

 ### Configure the "Profile editing" policy

-To configure the "Profile editing" user login flow, do the following.
+To configure the "Profile editing" policy, do the following.

 1. Click **New user flow**, then in the **Recommended** section, select the **Profile editing** policy.
 1. Enter a name for the policy (for example, "B2C_1_EditProfile").